qualiaMachine/deep-learning-intro/setup.md

 It is integrated into your local Python installation and runs regardless of your operating system too.

 ### Troubleshooting for Macs with Apple M1 chip
-Newer Macs (from 2020 onwards) often have an Apple M1 chip instead of Intel.
+Newer Macs (from 2020 onwards) often have a different kind of chip, manufactured by Apple instead of Intel.
 This can lead to problems installing Tensorflow .
 If you get errors running the installation command or conda hangs endlessly, you can try installing Tensorflow for Mac with pip: